winitzki/scall/tutorial/programming_dhall.md

 ```

 We did not include the `fmap` method into `P`; instead, we will derive that method the `Functor` evidence of `F`.
-To be able to do that, we define a version of the free FM-typeclass instance adapated to use with `Functor`-based typeclasses:
+To be able to do that, we define a version of the free FM-typeclass instance adapted to use with `Functor`-based typeclasses:

 ```dhall
 let FreeFMTypeclassTFunctor = λ(P : (Type → Type) → Type → Type) → λ(FreeFMT : (Type → Type) → Type → Type) →